arslan-charyyev/watchrat/README.md

 - `main` run config in VS Code
 - `deno task main` from the project root
-- `docker compose up` from the project root
+- `docker compose up --build` from the project root